lordzwealth/myTunes/README.md

 # myTunes
-A replica of Apple's iTunes
+A replica of Apple's iTunes landing page